-- Conflicts of Interest Policies Code of Ethics
+- Conflicts of Interest Policies and Code of Ethics

-Nonprofit Mergers: Mergers can often be lengthy and complicated.
-As nonprofits are held to stringent state and federal standards, it is imperative for a nonprofit organization to obtain the expertise of a qualified professional before merging with another for profit or nonprofit entity.
+Mergers can often be lengthy and complicated.
+As nonprofits are held to stringent state and federal standards, it is imperative for a nonprofit organization to obtain the expertise of a qualified professional before merging with another for-profit or nonprofit entity.
 We educate, inform and assist the nonprofit with the many issues involving a merger, including negotiations, drafting of the necessary documentation, agreements, board counseling and reporting requirements.